danielAmar02/Gibbs-Sampler/README.md

 Not only, this gives most accurate estimations of the reach - proportion of users reached by an advertising campaign - but it also allows to have more information.
+We obtained 2 main results :
+1. We were able to make an estimation of the reach without research panelist with 20% error on the reach accuracy.
+Research panelists are member of a panel  and agree to share their data to an audience measurement company.
+Usually, it is very difficult to recruit such panelists and they often disagree to give all of the data : _e.g_ they might say that they agree to be followed on their TV but not on their laptob.
+Thus, our estimated reach may not be a good estimation but it is already something new in comparison with google papers which use panelists.
+2. With the use of panelists or bi-panelists (panelists who agree to be followed only on certain devices), we were able to make a significative improvement in comparison with Google papers.

 # Simulation of the data

 In this project, we worked on simulated data using the Level-Correlated Model (LCM).
-The advantage of this model is that it allows to introduce some dependency among devices :
+The advantage of this model is that it allows to introduce some dependencies among devices :
 1. We assume that we have a population of size **P** subjected to an advertising campaign on **J** devices.
-Furthermore, we assume that the population can be partioned into K classes that represent, for example, socio-demographic classes.
+Furthermore, we assume that the population can be partioned into **K** classes that represent, for example, socio-demographic classes.
 That is, each individual in the population belongs to a class $k \in [1,K]$.
-We will note $\alpha_k$ the proportion of individuals of class K.
+We will note **$\alpha_k$** the proportion of individuals of class K.
+2. To simulate the data, we start by uniformly assigning a class k to each user.
+We then obtain a vector **Z** of size P such that "Z[i]=k" means that the i-th user is of class k.
+We then obtain the true proportions of the classes in the population.
+3. Then, we will create the cookie matrix: we first generate K positive semidefinite matrices $\Sigma_1, \dots, \Sigma_K$ of size J. We then generate $\gamma_{k1},\dots,\gamma_{kJ}$ according to $\mathcal{N}(0,\Sigma^k)$.
+4. Finally, if the individual u is of type k, we generate **$N_{uj}** - the number of cookies received by u on the device j - by $\mathcal{P}(\theta_{kj}:=exp(\gamma_{kj})$.
+We will note